JoostVanAverbeke/leonardo/PROMPTS.md

 # Prompts
 ## Simple prompts
-- Say hey to leonardo application patient with id 2168
+- Say hey to patient with id 2168, registered in the leonardo application.

 ## More complex examples